fixpunkt-com/camaliga/README.md

 Version 13.2.2:
 - New home url: https://github.com/fixpunkt-com/camaliga
-- Bugfix: don´t show evey category if there is no category at the result list.
+- Bugfix: don´t show every category if there is no category at the result list.

+Version 13.2.3:
+- Bugfix: fancybox-action repaired.